laurabaldassari/2019-500/README.md

 ## One Last Thing

-If you are interested in audio-recording the class, please let me know.
+If you are interested in and capable of audio-recording the class, please let Dr. Love know.